A SpaceX rocket will soon crash into the moon after ‘chaotic orbit’ for 7 years, experts say

 “It’s a big space out there, and if something ends up hitting the moon or ends up reentering the Earth’s atmosphere or going into orbit around the sun, the attitude has kind of been, ‘So be it.’
 That may change as we get busier on the moon,” he said.
 “Deep-space junk is by no means a threat or a crisis at the moment, but it is something that we’re in the early stages now.

-“This SpaceX case is a marker that deep space is just starting to get busier, and it’s time to start thinking about our policies for deep space.”
+“This SpaceX case is a marker that deep space is just starting to get busier, and it’s time to start thinking about our policies for deep space,” he said.

-Gray said the rocket’s collision with the moon will likely go unobserved from Earth.
+Gray said the rocket’s collision with the moon will probably go unobserved from Earth.
 He and McDowell highlighted how the booster’s crash would result in a fresh lunar crater caused by an object whose properties researchers understand and can learn from.

 What astronomers learn from the crash is likely to be incremental, Gray said, but the March 4 collision could offer a fresh look below the lunar surface.
 Gray said he wonders if the expected crash could increase interest in learning about space junk in deep space.